ffquintella/lapi/README.md

-# adrapi
+# ldapapi
-Active Directory Rest API
+LDAP API

 ## ABOUT
-This is a simple rest api to query and change active directory.
+This is a simple rest api to query and change a ldap directory (it is made to work with openldap).
 It is build with .net core 2.1 and can be run with docker.

 ## Requirements